The United Kingdom creates a special visa for graduates of the best universities in the world

 A visa for “the brightest and the best”.

-The UK has created a special visa to attract graduates from the world’s top universities.
+United kingdom Create a special visa to attract graduates from the best universities in the world.

 The government says so High Potential Individual Visaeffective Monday, May 30, will attract the world’s most talented minds early in their careers.

-The program will be available to graduates from top universities outside the UK who have graduated in the past five years.
+The scheme will be available to graduates of top universities outside United kingdom who graduated in the last five years.

 Graduates will be eligible regardless of their place of birth and will not need a job offer to apply for the visa.